 Anyway, so back to our story about the Clintons.

-The company is called, and by the way, you may remember Solindra.
+Now, Clinton, who's also personally endorsed the company, the company is called, and by the way, you may remember Solyndra.

-Think sync Solyndra here.
+Think Solyndra here.

 So Clinton endorsed the company, Energy Pioneer Solutions, to then Energy Secretary for a federal grant that year.

-$2 million, a commitment placed on the agenda at the Clinton Global Initiative at Mr. Clinton's urging, according to a document from the period.
+All right, now again, go back: $2 million, a commitment placed on the agenda at the Clinton Global Initiative at Mr. Clinton's urging, according to a document from the period.

-Now, the Clinton Global Initiative, the company whose business plan was to insulate people's homes and let them pay via their utility bills.
+Now, the Clinton Global Initiative, the company whose business plan was to insulate people's homes and let them pay via their utility bills, well, they did get free government money.

 I got to go back.

-Remember the Clinton Foundation, all the money that countries like Saudi Arabia, the UAE, Arab Emirates, all these other countries gave to the Clinton Foundation.
+Remember, the Clinton Foundation, all the money that countries like Saudi Arabia, the UAE, Arab Emirates, all these other countries gave to the Clinton Foundation.

 Well, let's look at Saudi Arabia.